 - Fines: Up to $2,000

-Individuals who are accused of additional DUIs will face worse punishments, including:
+Individuals convicted of subsequent DUIs will face stiffer punishments, including:

 2nd DUI Conviction